daolinh336/Crackling-AWS/layers/isslScoreOfftargets/README.md

+# Layer: `isslScoreOfftargets`

 This directory contains a pre-compiled edition of the ISSL-based off-target scoring method.

 The latest version can be obtained from the GitHub repo: